SAP PS Interview Questions and Answers

 - Plant Maintenance (PM) – At the heart of this integration is Maintenance Orders, which like most external orders can connect to PS for Planning and Settlement purposes.
 Generally, Maintenance and Service Orders apply to Capital or Customer-based projects, where equipment serviced on-site can be managed in a Project.

-This brings about the advantage of Making the processing of projects more transparent (everyone create an operative project from a standard project), Enabling comparison of projects with similar structures, Facilitates project controlling.
+This brings about the advantage of Making the processing of projects more transparent (everyone creates an operative project from a standard project), Enabling comparison of projects with similar structures, Facilitates project controlling.

 Standard project templates CANNOT be used to capture any actual data (e.g. costs, actual materials used) and they serve as a quick way to create an operative project during the implementation stage.
 As such, it is recommended that nominated users maintain these standard project templates at least once a year or whenever there are process changes for each type of project.